 Simple English definitions for legal terms

-Read a random definition: on-sale bar
+Read a random definition: use-based license

 The Civil Rights Act of 1964 is a law that says people cannot be treated unfairly because of their race, skin color, where they come from, if they are a boy or girl, or what religion they follow.
 This law applies to things like getting a job, going to school, and using public places like restaurants and hotels.
 It is an important law that helps make sure everyone is treated fairly and equally.